During the discovery phase of a case, the parties share details regarding the witnesses and evidence that will be used during the trial.

 Summarizing Discovery in the Process of an Injury Claim

 Personal Injury lawsuits require patience.
 The purpose of discovery is to make sure no stone is left unturned.
 First, you ask some questions; after that, you will ask some yes/no questions to get a clearer picture, then you ask for the documents to support the answers to these questions, and finally, you interview those involved utilizing the information you acquired in steps 1 through 3.
-Yes, the process is long, and it seems like a lot, but with a highly accomplished personal injury attorney like those at Kamensky, Cohen, and Riechelson, you can find yourself very pleased with your decision to move forward.
+Yes, the process is long, and it seems like a lot, but with a highly accomplished personal injury attorney like those at Cohen & Riechelson, you can find yourself very pleased with your decision to move forward.

 Timeframe for the Discovery Phase